What is Interlibrary Loan?

 1. Log in to your ILLiad account at: http://www.bsu.edu/libraries/forms/ill.php

-6. Your renewal request has been sent.
+3. Your renewal request has been sent.
 You will receive email notification regarding the status of your renewal.
+If the renewal button is grayed out, contact the Interlibrary Loan Office.

 You can request a renewal through your ILLiad account, or you can stop by the Interlibrary Loan office (Bracken Library 123) Monday through Friday, 8:00 am – 5:00 pm.
 Also you may e-mail us at firstname.lastname@example.org or telephone us at 765-285-1324.
 Requests for Interlibrary Loan renewals may be made up to seven days before the item is due.
 Renewals of Interlibrary Loan materials are strictly at the discretion of the lending library.